 - Download our Moving to South Africa Guide (PDF)

-The task of acquiring a car is best approached with the mindset that it will take several weeks, if not longer.
-There is some extra paperwork required of foreigners in addition to what is required of locals.
-In addition, the notoriously slow South African bureaucracy slows things down, making this process more time-consuming than it would likely be in an expat's home country.
+Acquiring a car is best approached with the mindset that it will take several weeks, if not longer.
+Foreigners are required to complete some extra paperwork on top of what is required of locals.
+In addition, the notoriously slow South African bureaucracy slows things down, making this process more time-consuming than it would likely be in your home country.

-On the bright side, one thing many expats won't need to get immediately is a driving licence.
-Until they're a permanent resident, an expat's foreign licence is perfectly fine, as long the licence is issued in one of South Africa's 11 official languages (most likely in English), has a picture of the applicant attached to it, and has not expired.
-Once they have been granted permanent residence, they'll have a year to convert their licence.
+On the bright side, most expats won’t need a local driver’s licence immediately.
+Until they’re permanent residents, an expat’s foreign licence is perfectly fine, as long as it is issued in one of South Africa’s 11 official languages (most likely in English), has a picture of the applicant attached to it, and has not expired.
+Once they have been granted permanent residence, they’ll have a year to convert their licence.

 Contrary to popular belief, expats will not even need an International Driving Permit in addition to their licence unless their original licence isn’t in English.